 The clinical supervisor should observe these students as if they were a group of students completing "live" cases.
 Structuring this situation as an asynchronous learning task would be a good approach.

 The time students spend on CS can vary greatly, particularly at the beginning of their clinical practicum experiences.
 Companies who offer CS technologies often publish the average amount of time each session should take to be completed.
 If there is no such published average, an academic program can do one of two things: (a) use the average time that the majority of the students spend on the simulation, given the cohort and the simulation and per the clinical supervisor’s judgment; or (b) make its own determination and apply it fairly and equitably.

-The percentage of supervision required for simulated cases is 25% of the total patient clock hour time.
+The percentage of supervision required for simulated cases is the same as the percentage of supervision required for "live" clients/patients: 25% of the total contact time with each simulated client/patient.

-Yes, similar to if a student was observing another speech-language pathologist or student clinician leading a therapy or evaluation session.
+Yes, similar to when a student observes another speech-language pathologist or student clinician leading a therapy or evaluation session.